gguuss/DietyOS/README.md

   * Avoiding rejecting other people is just as dangerous - sometimes you hang on to relationships and people because you can sense a danger in the feeling you will give someone else when you reject them
 * Sensitivities to certain types of sounds (misophonia) and movement (kinesophonia)
 * Special interests / hyper-fixation on specific things and repetitive tasks
+* Synesthesia - sometimes you have a visual response to things you hear, e.g. seeing or attributing a color to sounds; sometimes you experience auditory hallucinations especially things like
 * People on the spectrum want to be around similar people
 * We are attracted to intelligence
 * We are bored by normal people (NPCs)